A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Medical Image Analysis

-\textbf{Parkinson’s disease (PD).} Zhang~\etal~\cite{zhang2018multi} implemented a multi-modal GCN model that fuses different brain image modalities for distinguishing PD from the healthy control, outperforming traditional diagnosis machine learning models by large margins.
+\textbf{Parkinson’s disease (PD).} Approaches for PD diagnosis mainly construct graphs based on brain regions (cf. Fig.~\ref{fig:reg} and Eq.~\ref{eq:reg}).
+Zhang~\etal~\cite{zhang2018multi} implemented a multi-modal GCN model that fuses different brain image modalities for distinguishing PD from the healthy control, outperforming traditional diagnosis machine learning models by large margins.
 Kazi~\etal~\cite{kazi2019graph} developed a LSTM-based attention mechanism to learn subject-specific features by ranking multi-modal features, and the fused representation was used for making final decisions.
 In~\cite{zhang2020deep}, an end-to-end deep GCN framework was introduced to encode the cross-modality relationship into the graph while learning the mapping from structures to brain functions.